One dead as overpass collapses, Brazil braced for quarters

 "For God's sake, please stop thinking that so and so goes there only for specific reasons.
 That's all wrong," Scolari told a news conference, cutting off the reporter asking the question.

-"It's all scheduled, organised.
+"It's all scheduled, organized.
 She will go there again Sunday or Monday.
 She has participated in a very cool way," he added.
 "It's a broad conversation, open, calm, together with the players."

 The sight of players breaking down in tears after their nerve-jangling win on penalties against Chile in the last game has not instilled confidence in Brazil's soccer-mad public, but news that the talented forward Neymar is fit certainly helps.